Philip Basset

 Philip Basset (c.
 1185 – 19 October 1271) was the Justiciar of England.

 Philip was the son of Alan Basset of High Wycombe in Buckinghamshire.
 His elder brothers were Gilbert, a baronial leader, and Fulk, who became bishop of London.

-He inherited the manor of Wycombe; the town received market borough status in 1237.
+Basset inherited the manor of Wycombe; the town received market borough status in 1237.

 Basset served as the Justiciar of England between the two terms served by his son-in-law, Hugh le Despencer, 1st Baron le Despencer.
 He served during the period that Henry III regained control of the government from the barons.

-He was married twice.
+Basset was married twice.
 By Hawise, granddaughter of Godfrey of Louvain (d.1226), he had two daughters: